-ASU 2018-15, "Customers Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement that is a Service Contract," is effective for the Forum's financial statements for year ending June 30, 2022.
-This amendment will align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing costs incurred to develop or obtain internal-use software.
+ASU 2018-15, "Customers Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement that is a Service Contract," is effective for the Forum's financial statements for the year ending June 31, 2022.
+The amendments align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing costs incurred to develop or obtain internal-use software.